-‘General Hospital’ Spoilers: GH Casting Call For New Sonny Love Interest
+‘General Hospital’ Spoilers: ‘GH’ Casting Call For New Sonny Love Interest

 Assuming this General Hospital casting call and leaked script are legit, it seems like Sonny is enjoying single life which means Carly will too.
 Carly might not be interested in Jax once she finds out his role in buying Nelle’s kidney and wrecking her life, so General Hospital might need to look elsewhere.

 One General Hospital rumor would be juicy if it’s about Carly.
 The naughty General Hospital rumor says sexy Griffin Munro (Matt Cohen) gets a girlfriend that’s older and married.
-Griffin and Sonny have a bond, but you never know… General Hospital fans would be shocked if Carly and father hottie with a body hooked up!
+Griffin and Sonny have a bond, but you never know — General Hospital fans would be shocked if Carly and father hottie with a body hooked up!

 Carly also has amazing chemistry with General Hospital‘s Dr. Finn Medicine Man (Michael Easton) and Hayden Barnes (Rebecca Budig) just dumped him.
 If Carly must have another General Hospital love interest, would fans prefer Finn or Griffin?
-As of now an official casting announcement has not been made by ABC or General Hospital so this is just speculation but if it pans out, it will be an interesting twist on General Hospital.
+As of now an official casting announcement has not been made by ABC or General Hospital, so this is just speculation, but if it pans out, it will be an interesting twist on General Hospital.

 [Featured Image by Alberto E. Rodriguez/Getty Images]